January 12, 2024

 Here’s what you need to know about returning the value of Medical Insurance Relief to Revenue:

-• For those registered for Income Tax (IT), it goes as part of your preliminary tax payment, detailed in your Form 11.
+For those registered for Income Tax (IT), it is included in the preliminary tax payment, detailed in Form 11.

 In Ireland, Case I and Case II refer to tax deduction categories for businesses.
 Case I applies to trading income (like sales revenue), while Case II covers non-trading income (like investment income).

-Employers must maintain detailed records related to employee health insurance.
+You must maintain detailed records related to your employee's health insurance.

 This practice not only aids in transparency but also ensures you’re ready for any audits or inquiries from the tax authorities.